 Definition of personal conveyance is needed.
 The regulation should specify how EOBR devices account for personal conveyance.
 Personal conveyance should be entered as a separate line of duty status on the EOBR, not as an annotation.

 (d) Duty status defaults.
 (1) An EOBR must automatically record driving time.
-If the CMV is being used as a personal conveyance, the driver must affirmatively enter an annotation before the CMV begins to move.

 MCSAC Recommendation: Revise (d)(1) as indicated above.
 Personal conveyance should be entered as a separate line in the EOBR and not as an annotation, per the MCSAC recommendation immediately above.